Credit:

 Meet the testers

-Matthew is a native of Brockton, MA and a graduate of Northeastern, where he earned a degree in English and Theatre.
-He has also studied at the Gaiety School of Acting in Dublin and spends most of his free time pursuing a performance career in the greater Boston area.
+Matthew is a native of Brockton, Mass., and a graduate of Northeastern University, where he earned a degree in English and Theatre.
+He has also studied at the Gaiety School of Acting in Dublin, Ireland, and spends time pursuing a performance career in the greater Boston and Cambridge area.

 Mark Brezinski works on the Home Team, reviewing refrigerators, minifridges, dishwashers, washing machines, dryers, air conditioners, air purifiers, and fans.